 Chinchillas have beautiful, dark eyes that compliment their big ears and tiny paws.
 These lovely eyes are usually problem-free but occasionally you may run into an issue with them which will warrant a visit to your exotics vet.
 It is important to familiarize yourself with some of the more common eye problems chinchillas can get so you are better prepared to spot a problem as soon as possible.

-If your chinchilla's eye gets irritated for some reason or exposed to excessive amounts of bacteria or fungal spores it can get infected.
+- Eye Infections - If your chinchilla's eye gets irritated for some reason or exposed to excessive amounts of bacteria or fungal spores it can get infected.
 Bacterial and fungal infections can affect one or both of your chinchilla's eyes and they need to be treated with the appropriate antibacterial or antifungal medications.
 Your chinchilla may have hair loss around their eye, redness (conjunctivitis), discharge, swelling, and even keep their eye shut if it hurts.
-Your exotics vet may choose to treat the eye without obtaining a culture of the eye discharge first but if the problem does not resolve, or if you want to do the best thing possible for your chinchilla, a bacterial and/or fungal culture should be obtained.
-The culture will tell your vet exactly what bacteria or fungus is growing around the eye and will allow them to pick the correct treatment for your chinchilla.
-If your chinchilla has a lot of discharge from their eye and it is crusting shut, you can use a warm, damp, cloth to gently clean it until you can see your vet.

-Chinchilla teeth don't technically have roots but the part of the incisors (the front teeth) that would normally be considered roots can grow into the nasal-lacrimal duct and cause your chin's eye to weep.
-An easy test for this problem is to use fluorescein eye stain and wait to see if it leaks out of your chinchilla's nose after dripping it into the eye.
+- Overgrown Teeth - Chinchilla teeth don't technically have roots but the part of the incisors (the front teeth) above the gumline that would normally be considered roots in other species can grow too long.
+The teeth grow into the nasal-lacrimal duct beneath the eye and cause your chinchilla's eye to tear excessively.
 Normal nasal-lacrimal ducts flow through the nose and allow drainage from the eye but if that duct is blocked or clogged, excessive drainage will occur from the eye like a clogged pipe.

-Many other problems can arise with your pet chinchilla's eyes but regardless of the issue, if you think something is wrong with your little friend make an appointment with your exotics vet as soon as possible.
-Chinchilla's often stop eating and develop life threatening ileus if they do not feel well or are in pain so catching an eye issue before it causes other problems is important to your chinchilla's overall well being.
+If you think something is wrong with your chinchilla you should make an appointment with your exotics vet as soon as possible.
+Chinchillas often stop eating and develop life threatening ileus if they do not feel well or are in pain.
+Catching an eye issue before it causes other problems is important to your chinchilla's overall well being and eye health.